microsoft/pxt-arcade/docs/gamejam/all.md

 # Game Jams

-Past game jams that have been held in Arcade
+Past game jams that have been held in Arcade.

+### ~ hint

+#### Blocks are covered up?

+If you see blocks overlapping each other in the editor workspace, you can reformat them by selecting **Format Code** from the menu when you right-click on the workspace background.

+### ~

 ## Game Jams